microsoft/durabletask-netherite/docs/introduction.md

 It is of potential interest to anyone developing applications on those platforms who has an appetite for performance, scalability, and reliability.

 As Netherite is intended to be a drop-in backend replacement, it does not modify the application API.
-Existing applications can switch backends with little effort.
+Existing applications can switch to this backend with little effort.

+## Getting Started

+To get started, you can either try out the sample, or take an existing DF app and switch it to the Netherite backend.

+**The hello sample.**
+For a quick start, take a look at [hello sample](#/hello-sample.md).
+We included scripts that make it easy to build, run, and deploy this application.
+Also, this sample is a great starting point for creating your own projects.

+**Configure an existing DF app to use Netherite.**
+If you have a .NET Durable Functions application already, and want to configure it to use Netherite as the backend, do the following:
+- Add the NuGet package `Microsoft.Azure.DurableTask.Netherite.AzureFunctions` to your functions project.
+- Create an EventHubs namespace.
+You can do this in the Azure portal, or using the Azure CLI.
+- Configure `EventHubsConnection` with the connection string for the Event Hubs namespace.
+You can do this using an environment variable, or with a function app configuration settings.
+- Optionally, update the host.json to tweak the [settings for Netherite](#/settings.md).

-## Why a new execution engine?
+## Why a new engine?

-The default execution engine used by Durable Functions today is relying on Azure Storage, which makes it very easy to configure and operate.
-It uses queues for sending messages between partitions, and tables or blobs for storing the current state of instances (i.e. orchestrations and entities).
-However, a limiting property of this architecture is that it executes large numbers of small storage accesses.
+The default Azure Storage engine stores messages in Azure Storage queues and instance states in Azure Storage tables.
+It executes large numbers of small storage accesses.
 For example, executing a single orchestration with three activities may require a total of 4 dequeue operations, 3 enqueue operations, 4 table reads, and 4 table writes.
 Thus, the overall throughput quickly becomes limited by how many I/O operations Azure Storage allows per second.

-To achieve more throughput, Netherite represents queues and partition states differently, to improve batching:
+To achieve better performance, Netherite represents queues and partition states differently, to improve batching:
-- Partitions communicate via ordered, persistent event streams.
+- Partitions communicate via ordered, persistent event streams, over EventHubs.
-- The state of a partition (including the state of orchestrations and entities belonging to that partition) is stored using a combination of an immutable log and checkpoints.
+- The state of a partition is stored using a combination of an immutable log and checkpoints, in Azure PageBlobs.

 Just as in the [previous architecture](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-perf-and-scale#orchestrator-scale-out), partitions are load-balanced at runtime over the available nodes.
 However, unlike before, Netherite partitions apply to both activities and orchestrations, so there is not a distinction between control queues and work-item queues.